Top 5 Ways to Dispose of Computers in New Jersey

 Back Thru The Future (www.backthruthefuture.com) – Back Thru The Future provides companies, manufacturers, and organization a unique blend of electronic recycling credentials and hard drive shredding experience and capabilities unmatched by any other company in the secure data destruction industry.
 They are a fully licensed and secure facility with a NJDEP Class D license, NAID AAA, R2, and certified Women Owned Small Business.
 They are a federal and state registered “Universal Waste Consumer Electronics Destination Facility”.

 Back Thru the Future provides secure data destruction, computer recycling, onsite or offsite drive shredding, onsite asset inventory validation, solid state storage destruction, data center relocation and closure services, and medical device destruction.
+When it’s time to dispose of computers in New Jersey, Back Thru The Future is your best option.

 State of New Jersey Department of Environmental Protection E-Cycle Program – This program offers free e-waste recycling for consumers and small businesses of less than 50 full time employees.
 Eligible items, such as computers, monitors, laptops, portable computers, desktop printers, fax machines, and televisions, can be brought to an approved manufacturers collection site.
 Call 1-866-DEPKNOW for more information.